Core Program

 Uniforms and Equipment

 AYSO is a volunteer organization.
-Parents/caregivers who do not volunteer as a coach, team parent, referee, or board member (no prior experience needed for volunteer roles) are expected to help by setting up or taking down goals, volunteering to organize equipment distributions, or helping with other requests from coaches and the league.
+Parents and caregivers who do not volunteer as a coach, team parent, referee, or board member (no prior experience needed for volunteer roles) are expected to help by setting up or taking down goals, volunteering to organize equipment distributions, or helping with other requests from coaches and the league.

 We ask adults and spectators to abide by the AYSO Kids Zone pledge and Parent Pledge to help keep a fun and positive atmosphere for all.